hirespace/Tour/README.md

 Tour
 ====

-Bootstrap plugin to add a tour of a webpage
+Bootstrap plugin to add a tour of a webpage.
+See working demo at http://hirespacedemos.azurewebsites.net/Tour

 ## Html markup